terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 # Retrieval Augmented Generation Pattern for Watsonx on IBM Cloud

-The following [deployable architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) automates the deployment of a sample GenAI Pattern on IBM Cloud, including all underlying infrastructure.
+The following [deployable architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) automates the deployment of a sample GenAI Pattern on IBM Cloud, including all underlying IBM Cloud infrastructure.
 This architecture implements the best practices for Watsonx GenAI Pattern deployment on IBM Cloud, as described in the [reference architecture](https://cloud.ibm.com/docs/pattern-genai-rag?topic=pattern-genai-rag-genai-pattern).

+This deployable architecture provides a comprehensive foundation for trust, observability, security, and regulatory compliance by configuring the IBM Cloud account to align with compliance settings, deploying key and secret management services, and deploying the infrastructure to support CI/CD/CC pipelines for secure application lifecycle management.
+These pipelines facilitate the deployment of the application, vulnerability checks, and auditability, ensuring a secure and trustworthy deployment of the GenAI Pattern on IBM Cloud.

+# Objective and Benefits

+This deployable architecture is designed to showcase a fully automated deployment of a retrieval augmented generation application through IBM Cloud Project, providing a flexible and customizable foundation for your own Watson-based application deployments on IBM Cloud.
+By leveraging this architecture, you can accelerate your deployment and tailor it to meet your unique business needs and enterprise goals.

+By using this architecture, you can:

+* Establish Trust: The architecture ensures trust by configuring the IBM Cloud account to align with compliance settings as defined in the [Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about) framework.
+* Ensure Observability: The architecture provides observability by deploying services such as IBM Log Analysis, IBM Monitoring, IBM Activity Tracker, and log retention through Cloud Object Storage buckets.
+* Implement Security: The architecture ensures security by deploying IBM Key Protect and IBM Secrets Manager.
+* Achieve Regulatory Compliance: The architecture ensures regulatory compliance by implementing CI/CD/CC pipelines, along with IBM Security Compliance Center (SCC) for secure application lifecycle management.

 # Deployment Details